cockroachdb/docs/basic-sql-commands.md

 This page walks you through some of the most essential CockroachDB SQL commands.
 For a complete list of commands and their options, as well as details about data types and other concepts, see [SQL Reference](sql-reference.html).

-{{site.data.alerts.callout_info}}CockroachDB aims to provide standard SQL with extensions, but some standard SQL functionality is yet not available in our Beta version.
-Joins and interleaved tables, for example, will be built into v 1.0.
+{{site.data.alerts.callout_info}}CockroachDB aims to provide standard SQL with extensions, but some standard SQL functionality is not yet available.
+Joins, for example, will be built into v 1.0.
 See our <a href="https://github.com/cockroachdb/cockroach/issues/2132">Product Roadmap</a> for more details.{{site.data.alerts.end}}

 <img src="images/catrina_ramen.png" style="max-width: 200px;" />